quantum-tinkerer/pymablock/docs/source/tutorial/andreev_supercurrent.md

 Directly running Pymablock on a large symbolic Hamiltonian can computationally expensive, and simplifying the inputs and outputs is crucial to obtaining interpretable results in a reasonable amount of time.
 Both of these steps benefit from physical insight and advanced manipulation of symbolic expressions.

-As an example, we consider two superconductors weakly coupled to a quantum dot, between which a supercurrent flows.
+As an example, we compute supercurrent between two superconductors weakly coupled through a quantum dot.

 ![Two superconductors and a quantum dot](superconductors_quantum_dot.svg)